camillalof/project-yoga/README.md

 ## How did I do it :seedling:

 I started with building a backend app with all the poses, backend for registrer and log in and images using MongoDB and Mongoose model (you can find the backend here: https://github.com/camillalof/project-mongo-api).
 Then I fetched the poses from the database and built functions in javascript that randomly sliced different types of yoga poses and included the into a new array.
 I later mapped over the new array making the session run automatlicly using neo slick slider.
 For the overall frontend for the app I used react, react routes and react hooks.
-I also styled the log in/Registrer pages with inspiration from Neumorphorism design trends.
+I also styled the log in/Registrer pages with inspiration from Neumorphism design trends.

 If I would of had more time I would of focused more on accessability and used props to create less repetitive code.
 I also feel that a easier and more structured way to work with the components would of been using styled components instead of vanilla CSS, since that would of been fewer files.